 Only when politics and the economy are put at the service of the people – instead of shareholders’ profits – the right to health can become a reality.
 Individuals, communities and countries should be able to take their fate into their own hands.
 Sovereignty is a necessary condition for fair and healthy policies that respond to people’s needs.
 Strong social movements are key because they represent the voices of workers, farmers and the marginalized and are able to challenge the balance of power in society in their advantage.

-Viva Salud is a Belgian NGO that is convinced that every individual and community has a right to health.
-This is why we support social movements in their struggle for the right to health.
-In the Philippines, Palestine, the Democratic Republic of the Congo, Cuba and elsewhere, we provide our partners with advice and support, helping them to build strong(er) organizations.
-We also support them financially through the grants and donations we raise in Belgium.
-Furthermore, we support their struggle through our activities in Belgium and our international networking such as with the global People’s Health Movement.
+Viva Salud is a Belgian NGO convinced that every individual and community has a right to health.
+That is why we support social movements in their struggle for the right to health.
+In the Philippines, Palestine, the Democratic Republic of Congo and elsewhere, we work with social organisations on joint campaigns, learning from and strengthening each other.
+We also support them financially through grants and donations received in Belgium.
+We also support their struggle through activities in Belgium and our international network such as the global People’s Health Movement.
 Faced with what have become increasingly global challenges, the solution lies in international solidarity.

 Viva Salud fights for the right to health worldwide.
 To achieve this, we base ourselves on our key values:

 We are interested in social, economic and political factors that have an impact on the health of exploited and oppressed populations.

 We support organisations in our partner countries who attack the roots of health problems.
 In Belgium, we set up training programmes and campaigns, we mobilise our sympathisers and we act as part of a global movement for the right to health.
 Together, we have more strength to influence political choices.

 We support and back militant social organisations who work towards genuine changes, that further the right to health, social justice and international solidarity.

 We support grass-roots movements and local initiatives, because lasting change starts at the bottom and isn’t imposed.